Vietnamese AMerican

 based in Boston.

-He graduated from Boston University May 2025 with a BFA in Costume Design and a minor in Innovation & Entrepreneurship.
+Eric Tâm Tran is a Boston-based Vietnamese American costume designer, creative and storyteller.
+Although he graduated from Boston University May 2025 with a BFA in Costume Design and a minor in Innovation & Entrepreneurship, Tran’s passion lies within sculpting, challenging and conceptualizing performance art to leave an impact.

 “Through my work, i Hope to elevate the methods of storytelling by utilizing clothes as a catalyst for acknowledging our individual human experiences.”